Foundations of Transaction Fee Mechanism Design: Impossibility Results

 \paragraph{Notations for randomized mechanisms.} Recall that for randomized mechanisms, the allocation rule now outputs the probability that each bid is confirmed; that is, $x_i(\bfb) \in [0,1]$ is the probability that user $i$'s bid is confirmed given the included bids are $\bfb$.
 Also, $p_i(\bfb)$ is now the expected payment of user $i$ and $\mu(\bfb)$ is the expected miner-revenue.

 \elaine{moved a bunch of text to roadmap}

 For convenience, we define the following quantity:

-One can think of $\pi_{\bfb_{-i}}(r)$ as a virtual user $i$'s payment in the virtual auction (see Section~\ref{sec:roadmap-main-lb}).
+One can think of $\pi_{\bfb_{-i}}(r)$ as a meta-user $i$'s payment in the meta-auction (see Section~\ref{sec:roadmap-main-lb}).
 The following theorem is a generalization of Theorem~\ref{theorem:deterministic} to even randomized mechanisms. \begin{theorem}[Randomized TFM: UIC + 1-SCP $\Longrightarrow$ 0 miner revenue] There is no randomized TFM with non-trivial miner revenue that achieves UIC and $1$-SCP at the same time.
 Moreover, the theorem holds no matter whether the block size is finite or infinite. \end{theorem}

 We will now prove this theorem.
 First, we introduce a useful lemma. \begin{lemma} Let $({\bf x}, {\bf p}, \mu)$ be any randomized TFM.
 If $({\bf x}, {\bf p}, \mu)$ is 1-SCP, then, for any bid vector $\bfb$, user $i$, and $r, r'$ such that $r < r'$, it must be \end{lemma} \begin{proof} First, we prove the case of $r \cdot \left(x_i(\bfb_{-i}, r') - x_i(\bfb_{-i},r)\right) \leq \pi_{\bfb_{-i}}(r') - \pi_{\bfb_{-i}}(r)$.
 For the sake of reaching a contradiction, suppose there exists a vector $\bfb$, a user $i$ and $r < r'$ such that